Published in January 2024

 Freedom of Information Act

-Belfast City Council (BCC) is committed to implementing the provisions of the Freedom of Information Act 2000 (FOIA).
+We are committed to implementing the Freedom of Information Act 2000 (FOIA).

-It gives the public a right of access to information, unless it is subject to an exemption to disclosure.
-As a transparent and accountable public authority, the council is committed to openness.
+It gives the public a right of access to information, unless we are told we can’t disclose it.
+We are committed to openness, as a transparent and accountable public authority.

 Communicating the Complaints, Comments and Compliments Policy

-The Complaints, Comments and Compliments Policy will be clearly communicated and accessible to all our customers and stakeholders.
-Leaflets will be available at council facilities, offices and venues.
+We will clearly communicate the Complaints, Comments and Compliments Policy and it will be accessible to all our customers and stakeholders.
+We will provide leaflets at council facilities, offices and venues.
 Copies of information about the procedure will be made available in alternative formats when requested including Braille, text phone, other languages and interpretation services such as Big Word.
-It will be made clear in all communications who the complainant can complain to and who will be responsible, at each stage.
+We will make clear in all communications who the complainant can complain to and who will be responsible at each stage.

 We welcome comments and complaints from our customers.
-This is to ensure we are doing all we can to provide our customers with the best possible service.
+This is to make sure we are doing all we can to provide our customers with the best possible service.

-Our services provide examples of how they have learned from complaints or how their service might improve as a result of resolving customer issues with our service.
+Our services provide examples of how they have learned from complaints or how resolving a customer’s issue might improve their service.

-Some examples of this learning are shown.
-These show what the nature of the complaint(s) was, and what we did to address the complaint.
-Information is given on what we have learned or how the service will improve as a result of the complaint.
+The examples show the nature of the complaint(s) and what we did to address it.
+We have given information on what we learned or how the service will improve because of the complaint.

 What the customer said